2020 Child Pornography Sentencing Statistics

 The United States Sentencing Commission provides an annual update on offender characteristics for specific offenses.
 The information includes sentencing and demographic information.
 In 2021, the Sentencing Commission released an overview for child pornography offenders charged and sentenced in federal courts throughout the country.
 The data was compiled for the 2020 fiscal year.

 This post will lay out this data and point to some areas of interest.
 These “Quick Fact” releases are useful tools for defense attorneys.
 The information provides insight into sentencing trends over a span of years.
-These trends coupled with the JSIN data discussed in a prior post can assist attorneys in formulating arguments for leniency.
+These trends coupled with the JSIN data can assist attorneys in formulating arguments for leniency.

 Child Pornography Trends